PrajwalSH19/learnest/README.md

 # Learnest assignment

 This is a solution to the First Launch - FrontEnd Internship Technology Challenge.
-Frontenchallenges help you improve your coding skills by building realistic projects.
+Frontend challenges help you improve your coding skills by building realistic projects.

 ## Table of contents